 I had hit upon the brilliant idea of staying awake for 36 hours prior to the flight so that I would be able to sleep most of the flight away.
 We were planned to arrive at 6:00AM, when I would awake, refreshed and ready to go on my first day in Taiwan.

 The delay in the flight meant that I was awake an additional 12 hours.
 I slept through one of my meals on the plane, but remained awake for the last 10 hours of the flight.
-Somehow my sleep plan had gone horrible awry.
+Somehow my sleep plan had gone horribly awry.

 Instead of arriving as planned at 6:00AM, we arrived late at night, and passed smoothly through Customs and Immigration.